 Do I need to bring my own tack or equipment?
 What sort of tack does the school have?

 All students in the program need to bring their own riding attire, including an ASTM helmet, gloves, breeches and tall boots for English riders, stretch jeans and western boots for western riders.
 For professional appearance and safety purposes, no sandals, sleeveless shirts, tank tops, or dangly jewelry are permitted at the barn.
 Boarders will need to bring tack and equipment for their own horse.

 College tack for the lesson horses is top quality for both English and Western disciplines, including the brands County, Passier, Albion, and western brands Circle Y, Simco, and Circle A.

 Our facilities include five barns with 50 matted stalls, three outdoor arenas for jumping and dressage, an indoor arena with PA system and attached viewing room, a full cross country course, and wooded trails.

 When’s the center open, and when can I ride?

 “Club times,” or open riding times, are Monday to Thursday from 7 to 9 p.m., Friday 3:30-5:30 p.m. and Saturday 9-11 a.m.
 Boarders may ride anytime the arena is available during daylight hours or during club time after dark.
 Sunday is the lesson horse’s day off, but boarders are still welcome to ride.

 How much one-on-one instruction do students get?

-Mounted classes generally consist of 3-4 riders; the maximum size of a mounted class is 8 students.
-Individual help is available during individual riding times (club times) 6 day a week at no additional cost.
+Mounted classes generally consist of three to four riders; the maximum size of a mounted class is eight students.
+Individual help is available during individual riding times (club times) six days a week at no additional cost.